Ari-S-123/Poem-Portal/README.md

 ## Future Features:

-- [ ] Loading Spinner
+- [x] Loading Spinner

-- [ ] Persistence Layer using Postgres on Vercel to save favorite poems with Prisma as the ORM and Google OAuth for Auth.
+- [ ] Persistence Layer using Postgres on Vercel to save favorite poems with Drizzle as the ORM and Google OAuth for Auth.

 ## How to run the app